 The Exoneration Project is staffed with EP attorneys, investigators, support staff, and a case manager.
-Additionally, we sometimes collaborate with our clinic students, interns, and attorneys from the civil rights law firm Loevy & Loevy.
+Additionally, we often collaborate with our clinic students, interns, and attorneys from the civil rights law firm Loevy & Loevy.

 Russell is an attorney at the EP and a partner at the civil rights law firm Loevy & Loevy.
 Russell graduated from the University of Wisconsin Law School in 2002, magna cum laude.
 Following law school, he spent one year clerking for Judge Paul Lundsten of the Wisconsin Court of Appeals.
 Russell was the founding member of the Exoneration Project in 2007.

 Cindy is an investigator for the Exoneration Project as well as Loevy & Loevy.
 Cindy graduated in 2013 from Westwood College with a Bachelor’s of Science in Criminal Justice.
 Cindy has worked with several organizations such as Illinois Innocence Project, Northwestern Center of Wrongful Convictions and private law firms.
 Cindy has been with the Exoneration Project and Loevy & Loevy since 2013.